transpose-publishing/landscapeStudy/analysis-scripts/12-analysis-writeup.md

 A complementary aspect of using preprints is, whether they can be cited.
 The majority of journals
-(57.0%)
+(57%)
 does not specify, whether this is possible.
-Unclear policies are also quite common (15.0%).
+Unclear policies on how to cite preprints are also quite common (15%).
 In case citations of preprints are allowed, this is commonly possible in the reference, with some journals restricting citations of preprints to the text.